Diagnosis and Prognosis

 GEP correlates gene expressions with diagnostic characteristics, progression, response to therapy, and transformation in FL.16

 - Genes associated with infiltrating immune cells in the tumor predict clinical behavior and treatment response16

 - Genes involved in apoptosis, proliferation, and metastasis predict the course of the disease and patient outcome16

 - Dreyling M, Ghielmini M, Marcus R, Vitolo U, Ladetto M, for the ESMO Guidelines Working Group.
 Newly diagnosed and relapsed follicular lymphoma: ESMO clinical practice guidelines for diagnosis, treatment and follow-up.
 Ann Oncol.
 2014;25(suppl 3):iii76-iii82. doi:10.1093/annonc/mdu200.

-- Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for B Cell Lymphomas V.1.2017. © National Comprehensive Cancer Network, Inc. 2016.
+- Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for B-cell Lymphomas.
+V.4.2017. © National Comprehensive Cancer Network, Inc. 2017.
 All rights reserved.
-Accessed February 13, 2017.
-To view the most recent and complete version of the guideline, go online to www.nccn.org.
+Accessed September 12, 2017.
+To view the most recent and complete version of the guidelines, go online to www.nccn.org.
 NATIONAL COMPREHENSIVE CANCER NETWORK®, NCCN®, NCCN GUIDELINES®, and all other NCCN Content are trademarks owned by the National Comprehensive Cancer Network, Inc.